 Note: Time codes (and therefore hours definitions) are used when setting up access rights, scheduled commands and trigger commands.
-You can use the Category pull-down menu shown in the top-right corner of the Hours Definition and Time Code Definition screen to restrict the item's use.
-For example, selecting Access Right enables the time code or hours definition to be used only when setting up access rights.
-The default setting is General, which allows unrestricted use.
+You can use the Category pull-down menu shown in the top-right

 Defining Holidays

 By using the "Operation/Times/Holiday" screen, you can set up holiday dates, which gives you the capability of having different access times for holiday periods.